ympbyc/sebone/README.md

 hackerView := HackerView new.
 ```

 Each view has a reference to a model which the model depends on.
-Set this relationship with `setModel:'.
+Set this relationship with `setModel:`.

 ```smalltalk
 hackerView setModel:yourModel